Incontinence Caused by Cancer

 Some of the most common symptoms of bladder cancer include blood in the urine or frequent, painful urination.
 These are also both symptoms of a urinary tract infection, so if you are experiencing these symptoms but do not have a UTI, you should talk to a health professional about the possibility of bladder cancer.

-The type of treatment you’ll receive will depend on the stage, type and grade of your bladder cancer.
+The type of treatment you’ll receive will depend on the stage, type, and grade of your bladder cancer.
 You may undergo surgery to remove the tumor or the bladder altogether, as well as chemotherapy and radiation therapy.

 Bladder cancer incontinence can occur because the peripheral nerves that help control the way the bladder functions can be cut during surgery or damaged during radiation therapy.